Skip to content

 Research

-This page is the single source of truth for “why we made these decisions and what data backs them up.”
-All experiments run against the XBOW benchmark (104 Docker CTF challenges).
-For benchmark scores and flag tables, see Benchmark.
+This section is the single source of truth for “why we made these decisions and what data backs them up.”
+Most experiments run against the XBOW benchmark (104 Docker CTF challenges).

 What shipped in the agent loop: planning, reflection checkpoints, context compaction, dynamic playbooks, progress handoff, and EGATS.